-In terms of appearance, lip fillers have an advantage in that they create a voluptuous-looking lip better than lip implants do.
+In terms of appearance, lip fillers, such as for example, Juvederm Volbella, have an advantage in that they create a voluptuous-looking lip better than lip implants do.
 The latter create smooth, full lips but don’t work as well to achieve very pouty looks.
 Hyaluronic acid-based fillers can also improve the appearance around the lips.
 They can smooth out fine wrinkles and lines so that they’re less noticeable.
 In this regard, lip implants don’t really help.

 Lip implants require surgery.
 This makes them the most invasive lip augmentation method.

 All surgery carries some risk.
 The lip implant procedure requires anesthesia to which you could have an allergic reaction.
 There could be dangerous blood loss if bleeding isn’t properly controlled.
 Nerve damage could occur which could lead to a lack of sensation.
 Allergic reactions to the actual implants are rare, but there’s always a chance, and there’s also the risk for an infection.
 When your own tissues grow into lip implants, they help lower the probability of two other risks: migration of the implants or rejection as foreign material.
 An implant can harden or there can be scarring.
 You then have to again undergo surgery to have it removed.